-8.12.
-Meeting cancellations
+8.12 Meeting cancellations Te whakakore hui

-The Chairperson of a scheduled meeting may cancel the meeting if, in consultation with the chief executive, they consider this is necessary for reasons that include lack of business, lack of quorum or clash with another event.
+The Chairperson of a scheduled meeting may cancel the meeting if, in consultation with the Chief Executive, they consider this is necessary for reasons that include lack of business, lack of quorum or clash with another event.

-The chief executive must make a reasonable effort to notify members and the public as soon as practicable of the cancellation and the reasons behind it.
+The Chief Executive must make a reasonable effort to notify members and the public as soon as practicable of the cancellation and the reasons behind it.